- 2 Bedrooms

 - Record a video to document the condition of the property.

-- Did you have a fantastic stay?
-Many rental management companies make it easy for travelers to provide feedback.
-If your rental and/or property manager was terrific, they always love to hear your praise.
-If anything was imperfect and they failed to address it within reason, or if the vacation rental wasn't described correctly, you'll want to make it a point as part of your review.
+- Did your group have a excellent time?
+Most rental managers make it easy for customers to provide feedback.
+If your property and/or property manager was great, they would love to hear about it.
+If anything was inoperable and they failed to fix it within reason, or if the vacation rental wasn't as described, you'll want to make a note as part of your review.

 Ready to book Two Bed rooms Ocean Front @ Marriott Oceanwatch Resort?